PiDGMT/NodeTests/README.md

-# TestNode
+# Testing Suite to test AI Nodes

-Example of a simple node for test purposes.
+Testing scripts to use the nodes.